hleveillegauvin/CodingClub/README.md

 #### 3. Write fingering script

-Once you downloaded the humdrumutils.sh script, you can source it using the following command (adjust the path accordingly):
+Once you've downloaded the `humdrumutils.sh` script, you can source it using the following command (adjust the path accordingly):

     source ~/humdrum-tools/humdrum-utils/humdrumutils.sh

-Now you can use the trumpetfing function:
+Now you can use the `trumpetfing` function:

 ```
 for i in *.trans